 Supervisor of the complex scenario modelling project Professor Ian Nabney said, “This project will enable Dr van Mourik and myself to test out some of our ideas for scheduling algorithms on practical problems and enrich our research in the area.
 The relationship fostered by the KTP partnership will enable the development of other co-operations, including internships, student placements, and Master's projects.
 There is also clear potential for follow-on commercial projects with Aston Active Software Engineering (a company set up by Aston to enable the commercial exploitation of student work).”

-FactoryMaster Managing Director Darran Neary said, “This project will take the company from being a technically excellent, but largely product-focussed organisation, to one that is market oriented, and operating on a higher plane of expertise.”
+FactoryMaster Managing Director Darran Neary said, “This project will take the company from being a technically excellent, but largely product-focused organisation, to one that is market oriented, and operating on a higher plane of expertise.”